komaln226/Next-JS-Landing-Page-Starter-Template/README.md

 Pro tips: if you need a project wide type checking with TypeScript, you can run a build with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.

-### Contributions

-Everyone is welcome to contribute to this project.
-Feel free to open an issue if you have question or found a bug.

-### License

-Licensed under the MIT License, Copyright © 2023

-See [LICENSE](LICENSE) for more information.

 ---